ship of theseus 2012

 Charvaka talks about a particular type of fungus that can take over an ant’s sense of smell for the sake of food, shelter, and reproduction.
 The law student asks the monk if such a small spore can change the ant’s entire reality without the creature ever realising it, “How do you know where you end and where your environment begins?”

-The fact of the matter is that humans don’t know what they don’t know.
 Although we live in the age of information, many often forget just how hard and challenging it has been for humans of generations past to amass and critically analyse information.

-What might appear to be highly necessary in one context is almost barbaric in another, and that is the case with Maitreya.
+Even then, information is almost always relative to something (at least as far as the human experience is concerned).
+What might appear to be highly ethical in one context is almost barbaric in another, and that is the case with Maitreya.

 From one angle, it is extremely commendable that Maitreya is willing to go to the lengths he is due to his huge grudge against the unethical pharma industry.